w3c/trace-context/trace_context/HTTP_HEADER_FORMAT_RATIONALE.md

 Url encoding is low-overhead way to encode unicode characters for non-latin characters in the values.
 Url encoding keeps a single words in latin unchanged and easy readable.

+## Vendor name in a key

+Sign `@` is allowed in a key for easy parsing of vendor name out of tracestate key.
+Idea is that with the registry of trace vendors one can easily understand the vendor name and how to parse it's trace state.
+Without `@` sign parsing will be more complicated.
+Also `@` sign has known semantics in addressing for protocols like ftp and e-mails.

 ## Versioning

 Versioning options are: